Consumer Information

 Utilizing an educational philosophy, the program informs students of their responsibilities as members of the community, administers the student conduct process, and assists all members of the campus community to live and learn in an environment that is orderly, peaceful and supportive of LDCC’s mission.
 Student Success Services staff members work in partnership with faculty and academic administrators to support this goal.

 This Code is provided to give students a general notice of prohibited conduct.
 This Code has not been designed to set forth an exhaustive list of misconduct, but to establish behavioral guidelines.
 It is the responsibility of all students to become familiar with this Code.
-You may contact the Dean of Student Success Services, Alvina Thomas, at 318.345.9145 or via email at athomas@ladelta.edu.
+For additional information, please contact the Dean of Student Success Services, Dr. Alvina Thomas, at 318.345.9145 or via email at athomas@ladelta.edu.

 Complaint/Concern Resolution

-We want you to have the best educational experience possible in your time as a student with LDCC.
+LDCC strives to provide an exceptional, educational experience.
 In most instances, situations can be resolved by reviewing the processes for certain actions:

 If you experience a problem, or have a concern or complaint, you may inform any staff member and expect prompt assistance.
 LDCC strives to resolve student grievances, complaints and concerns in an efficient, fair, and amicable manner.
 Complaints regarding any aspect of LDCC's operations will receive prompt attention.
-The online Incident Reporting/Student Concern Form can be used to submit concerns either general or academic, report incidents, concerning or threatening behavior, sexual harassment or student.
+Follow the steps listed on the Student Concern Webpage for any concerns.

 Completion of Degrees and Graduation Rate Information

-Graduation Rates for full-time, first-time undergraduates are available on our website (www.ladelta.edu) under the “ABOUT US” tab and also online.
-Students may reference the HCR 69 link that provides information on our degrees and graduation rates.
-The information is also displayed by gender and ethnicity by searching for “Louisiana Delta Community College” on the National Center for Education Statistics website.
+Graduation Rates for full-time, first-time undergraduates are available on our website.
+Students may reference the HCR 69 link that provides information on our degrees and graduation rates and additional College information.
+Graduation rates are also displayed by gender and ethnicity by searching for “Louisiana Delta Community College” on the National Center for Education Statistics website.

 Constitution Day